 Hello, nice to meet you.
 Let me introduce myself.
-My favorite portmanteau is sporf.
-These days you might find me writing in iambic pentameter.
+My favorite cabbage is bok choy.
+These days you might find me avoiding housework.
 When I was little I wanted to be Harriet the Spy, but now I'm happy to be at Echo&Co.
 Did you know that one of the other folks here speaks Ojibwe ?

-When not with clients, Graziella shares her experience through speaking, writing, and volunteering.
-She is a member of the 2017 class of Leadership Greater Washington and has presented at the Nonprofit Technology Conference, ADWKDC, Web of Change, and Newseum Summer Teaching Institute.
+When not with clients, Graziella shares her experience through speaking, writing, teaching, and volunteering.
+She is a member of the 2017 class of Leadership Greater Washington and has presented at the Nonprofit Technology Conference, ADWKDC, Web of Change, Harvard University Digital Innovation Academy, and Newseum Summer Teaching Institute.

+Graziella serves on the board of the Center for Digital Resilience, a NGO that connects organizations and digital security experts to build tight-knit, secure civil societies.
 She chairs the board of United for Iran, a nonprofit organization that uses digital technology to advance civil liberties in Iran, whose work has been featured at the Oslo Freedom Forum and in WIRED, BuzzFeed, and Fast Company.
-She has taught English as a second language and literacy in Washington, D.C., and Prince George’s County, Md.
+She has taught English as a second language and literacy in Washington, D.C., and Prince George’s and Howard Counties, in Maryland.

-Graziella also is an active Washington, D.C.-based playwright whose works have been read and produced for the Capital Fringe Festival, Source Festival, One Minute Play Festival (1MPF), Theatre J, and The Playwright’s Forum.
-She is a board member of the Washington Improv Theater (WIT), D.C.'s destination for longform improv, which for 17 years has brought the creative power of improv to the Greater Washington community.
+Graziella also is an active Washington, D.C.-based playwright whose works have been read and produced for the Capital Fringe Festival, Source Festival, One Minute Play Festival (1MPF), Theatre J, Rorschach Theatre, Keegan Theatre, and The Playwright’s Forum.
+She is board vice chair of the Washington Improv Theater (WIT), D.C.'s destination for long-form improv, which for 17 years has brought the creative power of improv to the Greater Washington community.